sematext/docs/docs/experience/user-satisfaction.md

 <!-- Todo: add link to a more detailed page about configuring requirements -->

-You can also define different url groups and assign different time thresholds for each group by opening your App and clicking on Url Groups in the left menu.
+You can also define different URL groups and assign different time thresholds for each group by opening your App and clicking on URL Groups in the left menu.

 #### Apdex Level